rsms/move/web/library.md

 - `/pattern/flags → regexp` — Create a regular expression by compiling `pattern` (unquoted text) with regards to `flags` (unquoted text).

-- `RegExp(pattern, flags="") → regexp` — Create a regular expression object by compiling `pattern` (text) with regards to `flags` which can have any combination of the following values:
+- `RegExp(pattern, flags:"") → regexp` — Create a regular expression object by compiling `pattern` (text) with regards to `flags` which can have any combination of the following values:

   - **g** — global match
   - **i** — ignore case